Using digital traces to analyze software work: skills, careers and programming languages: Analyzing job advertisements

-We test three alternative methods to match task requirements in job ads to SO tasks.
-To do so, let $v_t^j$ denote the embedding vector of task requirement $t$ of job $j$.
-Our first method, used in the main text, calculates the cosine similarity between $v_t^j$ and the embedding vector of each of the SO task's (long) labels, and then selects the SO task that yields the highest cosine similarity.
-Our second method uses the similarity of $v_t^j$ to the embedding of the most prominent tag (in terms of its usage on SO) in each SO task.
-Our third method calculates the similarity of $v_t^j$ to the average embeddings of the tags defining the SO task.
-Finally, our fourth method uses the similarity of $v_t^j$ to the embedding of the closest tag in each SO task.
+We test three alternative methods to match job requirements in job ads to skills.
+To do so, let $v_t^j$ denote the embedding vector of job requirement $t$ of job $j$.
+Our first method, used in the main text, calculates the cosine similarity between $v_t^j$ and the embedding vector of each skill's (long) labels, and then selects the skill that yields the highest cosine similarity.
+Our second method uses the similarity of $v_t^j$ to the embedding of the most prominent tag (in terms of its usage on SO) in each skill.
+Our third method calculates the similarity of $v_t^j$ to the average embeddings of the tags defining a skill.
+Finally, our fourth method uses the similarity of $v_t^j$ to the embedding of the closest tag in each skill.
 Next, we repeat the analysis depicted in Fig.~\ref{fig:fig2_jobads} with each of these methods.
-Figure~\ref{fig:fig2_si_robust} presents the results.
+Fig.~\ref{fig:fig2_si_robust} presents the results.

-In the main text, we only keep task requirements that can be matched with SO tasks at a cosine similarity of $0.3$ or above.
+In the main text, we only keep job requirements that can be matched to skills at a cosine similarity of $0.3$ or above.
 To explore the significance of this threshold, we repeat our analyses with two another thresholds: $0.2$ and $0.4$.
 The results are shown in Fig.~\ref{fig:fig2_si_robust_threshold}.
-Varying the threshold around the $0.3$ value of the main text does not meaningfully alter the outcomes of this analysis: density around masked tasks is strongly predictive of jobs demanding these tasks and salaries posted in job ads rise with the average values of the SO tasks we identify for them.
+Varying the threshold around the $0.3$ value of the main text does not meaningfully alter the outcomes of this analysis: density around masked skills strongly predicts which other skills a job demands and salaries posted in job ads rise with the average values of the skill we match to them.
+These alternative matching methods and thresholds show that outcomes are robust and do not depend on the LLM-generated skill labels.